Psycho (Post Malone song): Composition

 According to Billboard and Spin, the song has a slow-moving trap beat and melodically bears a resemblance to Post Malone's 2015 song "White Iverson".
+The lyrics contain a reference to Leon DeChino, a musical alias Malone used in high school.

 Critical reception

 Sheldon Pearce of Pitchfork deemed the song a combination of "some of the least interesting raps you could possibly imagine" and "a downer that won't quit", writing that it "uses concepts that have been played out in hip-hop for years".
 Patrick Hosken of MTV News opined that the song "finds a late-night vibe that, away from the madness of crunching guitars, unfolds like a chill celebration of luxury".
 Mitch Findlay of HotNewHipHop wrote that it "continues the formula set by" Post Malone's previous single "Rockstar", and that they share "a few melodic similarities", describing "Psycho" as "more subdued" in comparison.
 The track was named the worst song of 2018 by Time.

 Music video

 The official music video for "Psycho" was released on March 22, 2018, on Post Malone's Vevo YouTube channel.
 It was directed by James DeFina.
 It features Malone riding on a FV103 Spartan armored personnel carrier, fighting a wolf with a flamethrower, and Malone with Sign amidst the wreckage of ruined aircraft.
-As of August 2022, the video has received more than 960 million views on YouTube.
+As of May 2023, the video has received more than 1 billion views on YouTube.